mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to a value that is used derive further secret values, and "key" to refer to a value that is used with an algorithm such as HMAC or an AEAD algorithm.

+The MLSPlaintext and MLSCiphertext formats are defined in {{message-framing}};
+they represent integrity-protected and confidentiality-protected messages, respectively.
+Security notions such as forward secrecy and post-compromise security are defined in {{security-considerations}}.

 ## Presentation Language

 We use the TLS presentation language {{!RFC8446}} to describe the structure of